Skip to content

 Pile two: precise, moving, or live data.
 The current share price.
 A live options quote.
 This week’s figure for something that updates daily.
 Recent returns.
 These change by the minute or the day, and ChatGPT, when it doesn’t have a live feed wired to that specific answer but replies anyway, invents them.
 With confidence.
 With formatting.
 Often with a cited source.
 This is the dangerous pile, and the danger is that it looks exactly like the safe one.

 There’s a third, nastier category that bridges the two: a stale fact dressed up as current.
 In one test ChatGPT gave me a “previous close” that was real, but it was the closing price from two days earlier, presented as the most recent one.
 The figure had the right shape, the right format, the right source name.
 It was two days out of date, and nothing in the answer said so.
-Worse, in my fund test it was Claude, not ChatGPT, that ran a live web search before answering and still served a fee that had been cut months earlier.
+Worse, in my fund test it was Claude that ran a live web search before answering and still served a fee that had been cut months earlier.
 The tool that went and looked got it wrong; a tool that didn’t look got it right.
 Searching is no guarantee.
 (That fund test is its own post.)

 The price that never existed and the price that was right came back in the same confident format.
 The only way to tell them apart was to go and look.